Ydongd/sentiment-analysis/readme.md

-# A easy sentiment analysis baseline, can also be used for text classification
+# An easy sentiment analysis baseline, can also be used for text classification

 ## Usage